Mexico leftist softens stance on new $13 billion airport, calls for review

 The largest existing contract went to a consortium that includes a construction company controlled by Mexican tycoon Carlos Slim, one of the world's richest men.

-GACM, the company responsible for building the airport, is hoping to raise 30 billion pesos ($1.62 billion) on Friday in an initial offering of an infrastructure investment trust to fund construction of the hub.
+GACM, the company responsible for building the airport, said on Friday that it had raised 30 billion pesos ($1.62 billion) through an offering of an infrastructure investment trust to help finance the project.

-(Writing by Julia Love; Editing by Dave Graham, Dan Grebler and Susan Thomas)
+(Writing by Julia Love; Editing by Dave Graham, Dan Grebler, Susan Thomas and Cynthia Osterman)